wonkybream/django-rdtwt/README.md

     python manage.py test --testrunner=rdtwt.runner.PostgresDiscoverRunner
     ```

-Though what I really suggest is to put following in you build settings.
+Though what I really suggest is to put following in your test settings.

 ```python
 # RDTWT SETTINGS